26 of the Best Winter Destinations in Europe

 However, winter can be a particularly magical time to explore Basel.
 With its snow-capped roofs and festive markets, there is no shortage of things to do in Basel during the winter months.

 One of the best things about winter in Basel is all of the snow-covered rooftops.
-The city looks like something out of a fairytale, and it’s definitely worth admiring.
+The city looks like something out of a fairytale, and it’s worth admiring.
 You can get some great views from one of the many bridges that span the Rhine River.

-Alternatively, you can take a leisurely stroll through one of Basel’s many parks and admire the views from there.
+Alternatively, you can take a stroll through one of Basel’s many parks and admire the views from there.

 No trip to Basel during winter would be complete without a visit to one of the city’s many Christmas markets.
 There are markets located all around Basel, so you’re sure to find one that suits your taste.